DevExpress/devextreme-react/README.md

 ### <a name="getting-widget-instance"></a>Getting Widget Instance ###
-In some cases, a widget instance is required when you need to call a widget method.
+A widget instance is required to call methods.
 You can get it by assigning a callback function to the component's `ref` property.
-This function accepts the mounted DevExtreme Component as an argument whose `instance` property stores the widget instance.
+This function accepts the mounted DevExtreme Component as an argument whose `instance` field stores the widget instance.

 ```jsx
 import React from 'react';